 The outputs from the ORSA processes are reported to and reviewed by the Board regularly during the year.
-The Board sets the approach to the ORSA and oversees the ORSA processes.
+The Board sets the approach to the ORSA and oversees the ORSA processes including the identification of risk, the methodology and assumptions used in the IM, and the results of the IM validation exercise.
 The results of the Company's ORSA processes are considered by the Board when reviewing the Company's strategy and plans.